g42cloud-terraform/terraform-provider-g42cloud/docs/resources/nat_dnat_rule.md

 ## Import

-DNAT can be imported using the following format:
+DNAT rules can be imported using the following format:

 ```
 $ terraform import g42cloud_nat_dnat_rule.dnat_1 f4f783a7-b908-4215-b018-724960e5df4a